Defenses Against Wire Fraud Charges

 Wire fraud is a criminal offense defined by U.S.C.
 18 U.S.C.
 1343.
 A person commits federal wire fraud when they intentionally use any means of interstate or foreign communication in a scheme or to defraud any other person of something of value.
 The crime can be committed using a telephone to speak, text, or email someone during or in preparation to defraud another person.
 It can be accomplished by using a computer, a television, a radio, or any device employing a wire.

-The form of fraudulent wire communications can be any writings, signs, signals, pictures, or sounds.
+The form of fraudulent wire communications can be any writing, sign, signal, picture, or sound.

 The penalty for wire fraud is up to 20 years in federal prison and a fine, per count.
 Each and every separate communication can support a separate count.
-The offense is committed even if the wire communication was limited to messages emailed back and forth between two coconspirators who were planning to commit fraud.
+The offense is committed even if the wire communication was limited to messages exchanged by two coconspirators planning to commit fraud.

 What the Government Must Prove for a Wire Fraud Conviction